bhanu0807/Fetch-Android-App/README.md

 ## App Flows

 ### Use Case 1
-- The user opens the app with good internet connection and the server is also up
+- The user opens the app with good internet connection and the server is also up.
-- Based on the internet connection, the user might see the loading screen followed by the home screen
+- Based on the internet connection, the user might see the loading screen followed by the home screen.

 <p align="center">
   <img src="screenshots/loading-view.png" width="200" alt="Loading View">